A conductor formula for completed group algebras: Introduction

 The proof of Jakobinski's central conductor formula does not carry over unchanged to the present situation for two reasons.
 First, the completed group algebra is an order over the power series ring $\fo[[T]]$, but there is no canonical choice of embedding of $\fo[[T]]$ into $\zeta(\fo[[G]])$.
 Secondly and more seriously, the ring $\fo[[T]]$ is a regular local ring, but it is not a Dedekind domain.
-And even if we localize at a height one prime ideal, the residue field will not be finite.
+Furthermore, even if we localize at a height one prime ideal, the residue field will not be finite.
 Hence we do not have the well elaborated theory of maximal orders over discrete valuation rings with finite residue field at our disposal.
-We will overcome this problem by replacing our chosen maximal $\fo[[T]]$-order by a suitable maximal $\fo$-order.\\
+In the aforementioned two cases, when $G = H \times \Ga$ is a direct product or when no skewfields occur in the Wedderburn decomposition, we will overcome this problem by replacing our chosen maximal $\fo[[T]]$-order by a suitable maximal $\fo$-order.
+When $G$ is a pro-$p$-group, it is the explicit description of the occurring skewfields due to Lau \cite{Irene_Lau} which allows us to determine the central conductor.\\

-Finally, we draw some consequences in section $5$.
-Especially, we obtain annihilation results for the corresponding $\Ext$-groups in complete analogy to the group ring case.
-We further apply our main result to the theory of non-commutative Fitting invariants introduced by the author \cite{ich-Fitting}.
-In fact, this theory may be applied to $\fo[[G]]$-modules even if $G$ is non-abelian.
-But in contrast to the commutative case, the Fitting invariant of a finitely presented $\fo[[G]]$-module $M$ might not be contained in the annihilator of $M$.
-To achieve annihilators one has to multiply by a certain ideal of $\zeta(\fo[[G]])$ which is hard to determine in general.
-But it is easily seen that this ideal always contains the central conductor such that our main theorem provides a method to compute explicit annihilators of a finitely presented $\fo[[G]]$-module, at least, if we are able to compute its Fitting invariant.
+Finally, we derive some consequences in section $4$.
+In particular, we obtain results for the corresponding $\Ext$-groups in analogy to the group ring case.
+We also apply our main result to the theory of non-commutative Fitting invariants introduced by the author \cite{ich-Fitting} and further developed in \cite{JN_Fitting}.
+This theory may be applied to $\fo[[G]]$-modules even if $G$ is non-abelian, but in contrast to the commutative case, the Fitting invariant of a finitely presented $\fo[[G]]$-module $M$ might not be contained in the annihilator of $M$.
+To obtain annihilators one has to multiply by a certain ideal $\mc H(\fo[[G]])$ of $\zeta(\fo[[G]])$ which is hard to determine in general.
+However, it is easily seen that $\mc H(\fo[[G]])$ always contains the central conductor so that our main theorem provides a method to compute explicit annihilators of a finitely presented $\fo[[G]]$-module, at least, if we are able to compute its Fitting invariant.\\

+{\sc Acknowledgement. \,} The author is indebted to Henri Johnston for his many suggestions and helpful remarks.